DevMountain/mentor-project-phase-handbook/README.md

 ### Mock Interviews

-During Group Projects, mentors should be pulling students out for Mock Interviews.
-Every student should complete a Mock Interview.
-Mentors can ask other mentors for assistance in completing this process.
+At the start of Group Projects, Mentors should set up a first come, first served schedule for Mock Interviews that students can sign up for.
+Students should be able to sign up for a 2:00pm or 3:00pm Mock Interview for the rest of the group project days.
+Mentors should conduct interviews until all students who wanted an interview have received one.
+Mentors can ask other mentors for assistance in completing this process if they are available.

 More information on Mock Interviews can be found below.

 <details closed>
 	<summary>Mock Interview Information</summary>

 Mock interviews should be broken up into 4 parts: HR questions, Technical questions, whiteboarding, and giving the student time to ask questions.
 After the mock interview, make sure you provide students feedback on what they did well, and what they could improve on.
-We've found it works best to have 2 mentors in the interview, with one taking the role of HR and the other being the Technical lead.
+We've found it works ideally to have 2 mentors in the interview, with one taking the role of HR and the other being the Technical lead, but if that's not possible, one mentor will suffice.

 ### HR Questions